 Brand storytelling is the art of using a compelling narrative to bridge the gap between your brand and your customers with the goal of captivating your audience for a perceived purpose.

-Sadly, most marketers are approaching the situation wrong and not telling a story.
-To ensure success for your brand, we broke down the basics of a great story and provided tips to help get you started!
+Sadly, most marketers are approaching the situation wrong and not actually telling a story.
+To ensure success for your brand, we’ve broken down the basics of what a great story entails and provided some tips to help you get started!

 The Basics of a Great Story

 Every great story (even in business) follows a clear narrative with a beginning, middle and end.
 However, the best stories share a dramatic arc, where the character faces adversity and eventually triumphs—often referred to as “The Hero’s Journey.”

 To take a closer look, we’ll use German playwright and novelist Gustav Freytag’s pyramid:

 Let’s break down the structure:

 - Exposition: This sets the scene, introduces the character, and generally shows how much the character has to lose.

 - Rising Action: This is where tension or uncertainty increases, leading to a complication and the climax.

 - Climax: Also known as the crisis, this is the stage where tension is at its highest where the character must make a transformative choice.